(Pharyngitis; Tonsillopharyngitis; Throat Infection)

 - Hoarse voice, cough, or problems breathing

 - Red or irritated-looking throat

 - White patches on or near the tonsils

 The doctor will ask about your symptoms and health history.
 A physical exam may be done.
 This involves looking at the mouth, throat, nose, ears, and lymph nodes in the neck.

 Treatment depends on the cause of the sore throat.
 Options may be:

 - Antibiotics—for a sore throat caused by a bacterial infection

 - Throat lozenges

-- Corticosteroids to help manage discomfort or help breathing if there is trouble
+- Corticosteroids—to ease discomfort or help breathing, if there is trouble

-To help reduce your chances of a sore throat:
+To reduce the risk of a sore throat: